Skip to main content

 }

-Note that currently Yazi only supports positional arguments (hello) and named arguments (--foo, --bar), it does not support shorthand arguments like -f or -b.
+Note that currently Yazi only supports positional arguments (foo) and named arguments (--bar), it does not support shorthand arguments like -a.

-These will be treated as positional arguments, but as Yazi adds support for shorthands in the future, their behavior will change.
+Shorthands will be treated as positional arguments at the moment, but as Yazi adds support for it in the future, their behavior will change.
 So please avoid using them to prevent any potential conflicts.

 Sync vs Async

 The plugin system is designed with an async-first philosophy.
-Therefore, unless specifically specified, such as the --sync for the plugin command, all plugins run in an async context.
+Therefore, unless specifically specified, such as the @sync annotation, all plugins run in an async context.

 -- ~/.config/yazi/init.lua